Visit now for September 2024 entry. We can now accept applications for children to start from the date of their third birthday.

 IMPORTANT NOTE: Attendance at Nursery does not mean an automatic place in our Reception class.
 There is a separate admissions process for children of statutory school age, which is administered by Hertfordshire County Council.

-From January 2024, we are able to accommodate children as soon as they turn three.
+However, from January 2024, we are able to accommodate children as soon as they turn three.
 These children will then stay in nursery for four or five terms before moving up to Reception.
-Funding for 3-year olds is not available until the term after a child's third birthday, so places will be on a fee-paying basis until then (£18 per session).

 Our Application Form can be downloaded from the link below.